JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Beni.md

 [^23]: Over the division of the offerings.
 Possibly, however, _badan_ (quarrel) is for _baman_ (woman) which would rhyme with _chiraman_ in the preceding line.
 If _baman_ be read, the translation will be—Thou lookest severely on women _by day_, but by night thou lovest them.

 [^24]: So as to have a change after bathing.

+[^25]: According to the Tan far Shastar, there must be four circles for Kali s attendant divinities, Ganesh, KshetarpSl, Bhairav, and Yogini.

+[^26]: Rudrakhan, the Sanskrit _rudraksh_.
+A necklace made of the berries of the eleocarpus.
+This is generally worn by the worshippers basil is folIowers of Vishnu who carry rosaries of sweet basil.